Alfredredbird/tookie-osint/README.md

 # 📙 Articles
-There has been sevral aritcles written about our tool.
+There has been several aritcles written about our tool.
 Feel free to check them out :D
 <table>
     <tr>
         <th>Habr</th>